Jean-Paul Herteman: Career

 On 9 June 2011, a few days before the Paris Air Show, Jean-Paul Herteman was interviewed (in French) by the French radio broadcast Europe 1.
 In the 9 minute interview, Jean-Paul Herteman described his views about feminisation at Safran, its international expansion (US, Italy, China) and its new LEAP engine design.

-In this interview, Jean-Paul Herteman gives a description of the new board of directors resulting from the structure change of the company.
-This structure is now smaller (15 instead of 27 before), with 5 women, Francis Mer as vice President, the French American Chairman of Caltech Jean-Lou Chameau, and Giovanni Bisignani, former Head of IATA and of Alitalia.
+In this interview, Herteman gives a description of the new board of directors resulting from the structure change of the company.
+This structure is now smaller (15 instead of 27 before), with 5 women, Francis Mer as vice President, the French American chairman of Caltech Jean-Lou Chameau, and Giovanni Bisignani, former Head of IATA and of Alitalia.